The Problem With Calling Sobriety A "Wellness Trend"

 Sobriety is kind of having a moment right now.
 Earlier this month, the New York Times published a piece about "the new sobriety," declaring that more people are taking a break from alcohol because they believe it's healthier, not just because they have a problem with alcohol.

 To be fair, this isn't exactly a brand new concept.
 In late 2018, author Ruby Warrington came out with a book called Sober Curious.
 The thesis is to dispel myths about sobriety, as well as serve as a handbook for someone who wants to change their relationship with alcohol.
 More products have come out in the past year that allow people to wade in the waters of sobriety for the first time — or, at the very least, think about their drinking habits.
-Booze-free mocktail bars, such as Listen and Getaway, thrive in hip Brooklyn neighbourhoods.
+Booze-free mocktail bars, such as Redemption thrive.
 Sober Instagram influencers amass thousands of followers.
 There are even dating apps specifically for sober young people to meet.

 Advertisement